Urban discovery meets outdoor adventure in this naturally spectacular metropolis

 Learn English in Vancouver, home of the 2010 Winter Olympics and ranked one of the world’s “most livable cities."
 The city’s amazing landscape invites exploration and offers outdoor adventures for every interest, from skiing and snowboarding, to kayaking and beach volleyball, to biking and hiking, or even just relaxing with friends on the local beaches.
 You can also experience Vancouver’s urban culture at the city’s many museums, art galleries, nightclubs, restaurants, coffee shops, festivals and more.

 Official Language Tests

-- ILSC-Vancouver is our largest campus, and offers the widest selection of courses and programs for students to choose from.
+- The Vancouver school is ILSC's largest campus, and offers the widest selection of English courses and programs for students to choose from.

 - We offer a few unique programs including the Green Leadership Course, the Junior ESL-High School Bridge Program, Medical English, and the Ranchstay Program.

 - Our active CSR (Community Social Responsibility) committee includes enthusiastic students like you!
 Work with ILSC staff and students on local and global community building initiatives.

 View Available Programs & Courses

 If you are coming in from an international or domestic flight, you will be landing at the Vancouver International Airport (YVR), which is around 30 minutes from the school by train.
 The Canada Line train service departs regularly from the international terminal.

 If you request airport pickup, your homestay family or an ILSC staff will meet you at the airport and bring you to your accommodation.

 It is mandatory in Canada for you to provide proof of medical insurance when you arrive.
 ILSC can organize your medical insurance through Guard Me International Insurance.
 Visit www.guard.me for more information.